muhddanielfirdaus/everglow-library/README.md

 Key Security Measures:

  1. Authentication:
-    - The users must register and log in to access the restricted parts of the application.
+    - The users must register and log in before accessing the restricted parts of the application.
     - The passwords are hashed using a secure algorithm (bcrypt/argon2) to prevent the exposure of plaintext credentials.
     - All of the login attempts are monitored closely to mitigate any brute force attacks.